clintonmead/clintonmead.github.io/index.md

 ## Welcome/Summary

 I'm a developer based in Sydney Australia.
-My background is primarily in Haskell development as seen below but I'm happy to get involved in other areas.
-Behind Haskell my next strongest language is C++.
-I also have experience using C#, Java, Python, Perl and Groovy.
+My strongest languages are Haskell, C# and Rust.
+I would prefer to work with either Haskell or Rust.
+I also have experience using Java, Python, Perl and Groovy.
 In my previous role at the University of Wollongong I also did a lot of work using SQL and PL/SQL on Oracle databases, and Solaris Zones.

 If you think I'd be valuable to your organisation feel free to send me an email at [clintonmead@gmail.com](mailto:clintonmead@gmail.com) or drop me a message on [LinkedIn](https://www.linkedin.com/in/clintonmead/).